divjotarora/specifications/source/transactions/transactions.rst

 have been performed on this transaction, drivers MUST NOT run the commitTransaction command.

 commitTransaction is a retryable write command.
-Drivers MUST retry once after commitTransaction fails with a retryable error according to the Retryable Writes Specification, regardless of whether retryWrites is set on the MongoClient or not.
+Drivers MUST retry after commitTransaction fails with a retryable error according to the Retryable Writes Specification, regardless of whether retryWrites is set on the MongoClient or not.

-When commitTransaction is retried, either by the driver's internal retry-once logic or explicitly by the user calling commitTransaction again, drivers MUST apply ``w: majority`` to the write concern of the commitTransaction command.
+When commitTransaction is retried, either by the driver's internal retry logic or explicitly by the user calling commitTransaction again, drivers MUST apply ``w: majority`` to the write concern of the commitTransaction command.
 If the transaction is using a `writeConcern`_ that is not the server default (i.e.